Charles Schwab Review

-Charles Schwab has many of the investment products that you would expect, such as mutual funds, exchange traded funds, money market funds, stocks, international stocks from over 35 countries, bonds and fixed income products, options, futures, margin loans, annuities, and will even sell you insurance to protect all of your financial needs.
+Charles Schwab has many of the investment products that you would expect.
+Mutual funds, exchange traded funds, money market funds, stocks, international stocks from over 35 countries.
+Bonds and fixed income products, options, futures, margin loans, annuities, and will even sell you insurance to protect all of your financial needs.

 Commissions and Fees

 Offering so many products, Charles Schwab has a long list of varying pricing when it comes to trading.
 For example, if you are going to trade stocks or ETFs, for an online trade it is $0.0 per side.
 Options are a very fair $0.0 base fee plus $0.65 per contract.
 What’s truly interesting is that futures and futures options both trade at $1.50 per contract, per side.
 That’s a very competitive price.